gongahkia/kuro/README.md

 * small cli roguelike
 * made in go
-* find all the lights
+* find all the torches

 ## installation